Railway coupling: Electronically controlled brakes

-Electronically controlled pneumatic brakes (ECP) need a method of connecting electrically adjacent wagons, both for power and for command signals, and this can be done by plugs and sockets, or by very short range radio signals.
+Electronically controlled pneumatic brakes (ECP) require a method of connecting electrically adjacent wagons for both power and command signals, which can be achieved using plugs and sockets or very short-range radio signals.

 Draw gear

 A draw gear (also known as a draft gear) is the assembly behind the coupling at each end of the wagon to take care of the compression and tension forces between the wagons of trains.
-Early draw gears were made of wood, which was gradually replaced by steel.
+Early draw gears were made of wood, a material that was gradually replaced by steel.

-Janney couplers have the draft gear in a centersill to absorb the pushing and pulling forces (slack action).
+Janney couplers have the draft gear in a center sill to absorb the pushing and pulling forces (slack action).

 There is also a draw gear behind tightlock couplers, SA3 couplers, C-AKv couplers, Scharfenberg couplers, and other multi-function couplers.

 In the case of buffers and chain couplers, the draw gear behind the hooks, if any, will absorb the tension, while the side buffers will absorb the compression.

 Some couplers may not have a draw gear.

 Model railway couplers

-On model railroads couplers vary according to scale, and have evolved over many years.
-Early model trains were coupled using various hook-and-loop arrangements, which were frequently asymmetrical, requiring all cars to be pointing in the same direction.
-In the larger scales, working scale or near-scale models of Janney couplers were quite common, but proved impractical in HO and smaller scales.
+On model railroads, couplers vary according to scale and have evolved over many years.
+Early model trains were coupled using various hook-and-loop arrangements, which were often asymmetrical, requiring all cars to point in the same direction.
+At larger scales, working-scale or near-scale models of Janney couplers were quite common, but proved impractical in HO and smaller scales.

-For many years, the "X2F" or "Horn-Hook" coupler was quite common in HO scale, as it could be produced as a single piece of moulded plastic.
+For many years, the "X2F" or "Horn-Hook" coupler was quite common in HO scale, as it could be produced as a single piece of molded plastic.
 Similarly, for many years, a "lift-hook" coupler known as the Rapido and developed by Arnold, a German manufacturer of N-scale model trains, was commonly used in that scale.

-The chief competitor of both these couplers, more popular among serious modellers, was the Magne-Matic, a magnetically released knuckle coupler developed by Keith and Dale Edwards, and manufactured by Kadee, a company they started.
+The chief competitor to both of these couplers, more popular among serious modelers, was the Magne-Matic, a magnetically released knuckle coupler developed by Keith and Dale Edwards and manufactured by Kadee, a company they founded.
 While they closely resemble miniature Janney couplers, they are somewhat different mechanically, with the knuckle pivoting from the center of the coupler head, rather than from the side.
-A steel pin, designed to resemble an air brake hose, allows the couplers to be released magnetically; the design of the coupler head prevents this from happening unless the train is stopped or reversed with a mated pair of couplers directly over an uncoupling magnet.
-An earlier, mechanically tripped version of the design had a straight pin extending down from the knuckle itself, which engaged a diamond-shaped mechanical "ramp" between the rails, which had to be raised above rail height when uncoupling was desired.
+A steel pin, designed to resemble an air brake hose, allows the couplers to be released magnetically; the coupler head's design prevents this unless the train is stopped or reversed, with a mated pair of couplers directly over an uncoupling magnet.
+An earlier, mechanically tripped version of the design had a straight pin extending down from the knuckle itself, engaging a diamond-shaped mechanical "ramp" between the rails that had to be raised above rail height when uncoupling was desired.

-Once the Kadee patents ran out, a number of other manufacturers began to manufacture similar (and compatible) magnetic knuckle couplers.
+Once the Kadee patents expired, several other manufacturers began producing similar (and compatible) magnetic knuckle couplers.